 I live in Tucson, Arizona and there’s a little town that’s nearby that I love so much and that is Sonoita.
 Sonoita, Arizona is a lovely place with rolling hills of grass.
-Not the grass you have in your backyard that you step in barefoot, but the long, high grass,that blows in the wind for acres and acres type.
-I own five acres of land in Sonoita and this is the perfect place for our off grid cottage.
+Not the grass you have in your backyard that you step in barefoot, but the long, high grass, that blows in the wind for acres and acres type.
+I own five acres of land in Sonoita, which I purchased right after my late husband, Brad, passed away.
+I needed something to keep my mind occupied and stay busy during the darkest days of my grieving.
+It helped tremendously.

 It’s mostly desert here in Arizona, but God decided He wanted to change it up a bit.
 A place of tranquility and beauty.
 Sonoita is also wine country.
-The Sonoita AVA is the first federally recognized wine growing region in the state of Arizona.
-To read more about it, go to The Best Wine Regions In The United States .
+The Sonoita AVA is the first federally recognized wine-growing region in the state of Arizona.
+To read more about it, go to Sonoita, Arizona – The Ultimate Visitors Guide.

 I had nothing here before, just small hills and grass too high to walk on.